 It helps if you either know or expect the true reason for your firing when your boss gives you a reason.
 If the true reason for your firing isn't clear, a wrongful termination lawyer will assist you in discovering the facts.

-Employers often dismiss employees for reasons that are unknown to the employee but are well-known to wrongful termination lawyer.
+Employers often dismiss employees for reasons that are unknown to the employee but are well-known to California Employment Law Attorney.
 Employees who take FMLA (Family and Medical Leave Act) leave on a regular basis are one example.
 Although it is required by law for employers to provide FMLA leave, it is often inconvenient for them to do so.
 Since they can't legitimately inform the employee that FMLA leave was the reason for their firing, employers often concoct a non-illegal reason or justification.

 Wrongful dismissal in violation of public policy